 Competition supervisory procedures

 The Hungarian Competition Authority may initiate proceedings ex-officio or upon request, if it receives a complaint or report of behaviour that contravenes the law.
 Complaints and reports can be lodged by anyone, at no cost.
 Reporting forms can be downloaded from the Hungarian Competition Authority website:

 In cases instigated due to commercial practices that are unfair on consumers, the Hungarian Competition Authority will make a decision within 90 days of the investigation having been ordered.
 This period may be extended once, by no more than 60 days.
 Procedures to investigate agreements that restrict competition or abuse of a dominant economic position must be completed within 180 days; this deadline may be extended twice, by no more than 180 days each time.

 Contact details for the Hungarian Competition Authority are available on its website.

 The Combined Blacklist was created at the instigation of civil society and is an online database of Hungarian companies that uses tax numbers to link up and pin down to companies any of the various official procedures and offences that have come to light since 1 January 1998.

-As part of developing a Hungarian competition culture, the Hungarian Competition Authority is striving to promote regulation that ensures social acceptance of competition, law-abiding behaviour, and conscious decision-making by consumers.
+As part of improving the Hungarian competition culture, the Hungarian Competition Authority is striving to promote regulation that ensures social acceptance of competition, law-abiding behavior, and conscious decision-making by consumers.